A great personal and professional development course for volunteer judicial roles.

 OPTION 1 – Study in Class

 Complete this course by attending a 2 day face-to-face workshop, followed by completing the rest of your study from home.
 We strongly recommend you attend the 2 day face-to-face workshop to get the most out of this course.
-It will also be highly beneficial to you when completing your assessments from home.
+There is no extra cost for attending.
+You will be able to complete the practical activities and assessments with trainer support.

 OPTION 2 – External Course

-This option requires you to study the material within the JP Handbook available online and apply this knowledge to the assessments.
-There is no training sessions involved with this option.
-You will be sent the materials via email once your booking is finalised.
+This option requires you to study the material within the JP Handbook and our online resources and apply this knowledge to the assessments.
+There are no training sessions involved with this option.
+You will be enrolled in the online portal once your enrolment is confirmed.

 Note: It is recommended for this course that you complete all assessment tasks in full within 28 days.
 Should you not complete within 3 months of enrolment, you will be required to pay a $100 re-enrolment fee.